Detect and block potentially unwanted applications with Microsoft Defender for Endpoint on Linux

 - Off: PUA protection is disabled.

-- Audit: PUA files are reported in the product logs, but not in Microsoft 365 Defender.
+- Audit: PUA files are reported in the product logs, but not in Microsoft Defender XDR.
 No record of the infection is stored in the threat history and no action is taken by the product.

-- Block: PUA files are reported in the product logs and in Microsoft 365 Defender.
+- Block: PUA files are reported in the product logs and in Microsoft Defender XDR.
 A record of the infection is stored in the threat history and action is taken by the product.

 By default, PUA protection is configured in Audit mode.